HeardMatthew/ExampleScripts/README.md

    <h4>plot_xyz_small_MH.m : </h4>
    Running this file creates the same graphics included under Experiment 1 Results of my poster.

+   <h4>BMF_plotting_functions_MH_pathed_GitHub.m : </h4>
-   BMF_plotting_functions_MH_pathed_GitHub.m : Running this file creates the same graphs included under Experiment 2 Results of my poster.
+   Running this file creates the same graphs included under Experiment 2 Results of my poster.

+   <h4>withinSub_errorBars_pathed.m : </h4>
-   withinSub_errorBars_pathed.m : This is a function called by the two plot codes.
+   This is a function called by the two plot codes.
 I changed a few paths within this file.

+   <h4>SEM_calc.m : </h4>
-   SEM_calc.m : This is a function called by the two plot codes.
+   This is a function called by the two plot codes.
 I made no changes to this file.

 Unfortunately, a substantial amount of code I used during this project has been lost--our lab has since changed computers used to analyze fMRI data.
 The Matlab code I used to automatically preprocess files in BrainVoyager did not survive the migration.
 My contribution to this code was similar to the above projects; I adjusted paths in an already existing pipeline.
 I made some changes in preprocessing options.
 I also recall spending a fair amount of time debugging some for loops that were not running correctly.

+<h3>Miscellaneous Code:</h3>
-Misc: I've included some simple codes I created from scratch when I first started learning Matlab in 2014 and Python in 2016.
+I've included some simple codes I created from scratch when I first started learning Matlab in 2014 and Python in 2016.
 These include:

    Dice.m : a script used to roll any (interger) number of dice with any (interger) number of sides.